 At Lurie Children's, we're committed to nurses' personal and professional development.
 Our orientation program, an in-depth introduction to pediatric care, is extensive and individualized to make our nurses confident and comfortable in their surroundings.
 This thorough program, which includes classes, clinical instruction by nurse preceptors and exposure to key members of our medical center, lasts six to eight weeks, but can be extended or decreased to accommodate individual nurses' needs.
 And we offer extensive additional orientation programs for nurses in specialized areas such as pediatric and neonatal intensive care, operating rooms and the emergency department.

-Clinical Governance Councils & Committees
+Nursing Professional Governance Councils & Committees

 Our nurses are encouraged participate in clinical governance councils and committees dedicated to improving nursing practice.
 Through their own professional growth and by acting as mentors to their colleagues, the nurses provide valuable leadership and guidance, helping the nursing profession itself to grow.